JuliaDynamics/ConceptualClimateModels.jl/docs/src/index.md

 ```

 This `T=T` means that the keyword argument `T`, which represents the
-"temperature variable", takes the value of `EnergyBalanceModels.T`,
+"temperature variable", takes the value of `ConceptualClimateModels.T`,
 which itself is a premade symbolic variable instance that is exported by
-EnergyBalanceModels.jl.
+ConceptualClimateModels.jl.
 You can pass in your own variables instead, by doing
 ```julia
 @variables begin
     (T1_tropics(t) = 290.0), [bounds = (200.0, 350.0), description = "temperature in tropical box 1, in Kelvin"]